Cost of Heat

 We rate cars in MPG Miles per Gallon.
 Knowing your cars MPG and the current cost of fuel you can calculate how much it will cost in fuel for each mile you drive.
 We understand that the higher the MPG the better, because it will cost less to operate.

 Furnaces, heat pumps, electric heat, etc… are rated differently.
 Their ratings are in AFUE, SEER, EER, HSPF, The Higher the better.
 But what does that mean in dollars and cents to heat my home?
 An electric furnace is rated at 100% AFUE while a 96% natural gas furnace is rated at 96% AFUE.
-While this is true the cost of operation is vastly different.
+While the higher the rating the better is true the cost of operation is vastly different.

 To make a fair comparison lets purchase 1 Million Btu's of USABLE heat for each appliance, allowing for losses out the flue.

 Below is a chart that helps explain the cost of operation for 1 Million Btu's of usable heat, and below that is how the information in the chart was obtained.